 What do "family business" and "conflict" mean?
 In literature, we come across different definitions related to these questions, and some of those definitions are shown below.
 Chua, Chrisman, and Sharma (1999) are some of the scholars who have defined family business based on behavior and have taken into account the inclusive theoretical definition.
-According to them, "The family business is a business governed and/or managed with the intention of shaping and pursuing the vision of the business held by a dominant coalition controlled by members of the same family or a small number of families in a manner that is potentially sustainable across generations of the family business to constitute the whole gamut of enterprises in which an entrepreneur or next-generation CEO and one or more family members significantly influence the firm.
-They influence it via their managerial or board participation, their ownership control, the strategic preferences of shareholders, and the culture and values family shareholders impart to the enterprise " (Poza 2010:5).
+According to them, "The family business is a business governed and/or managed with the intention of shaping and pursuing the vision of the business held by a dominant coalition controlled by members of the same family or a small number of families in a manner that is potentially sustainable across generations of the family or families" (Chua et al., 1999: 25).
+Furthermore, "...Family business considers family business to constitute the whole gamut of enterprises in which an entrepreneur or next-generation CEO and one or more family members significantly influence the firm.
+They influence it via their managerial or board participation, their ownership control, the strategic preferences of shareholders, and the culture and values family shareholders impart to the enterprise "(Poza 2010:5).